KartikJS/Real-Estate/! README.md

 # Few Missing Features and Drawbacks

+- Note API only has 500 request per month if it doesnt work you can get it from above link or you can contact me.
+-
 - Location Search needs to be implemented

 - User can select Min Value more than value of Max(doesnt display any results) which will be fixed in future (in Price and Area).